EricLesch/react-google-maps-demo/README.md

 * Add Jest Tests
 * Remove soda-js library as it is unnecessary and calling it is convoluted.
 * Add history for selected incidents so use can go back and forwards through their history.
+* It would be interesting to see crime density relative to population density